Heavy machine gun: Classification

-Currently, machine guns with calibers smaller than 10mm are generally considered medium or light machine guns, while those larger than 15mm are generally classified as autocannons instead of HMGs.
+Currently, machine guns with calibers from .22 to .250 caliber (i.e., 5.45 mm to 6 mm) are considered light machine guns; medium machine guns have .264 to .33 caliber (i.e., 6.5 mm to 8 mm); and .50 caliber or larger (i.e., 12.7 mm to 21 mm) for heavy machine guns.

+Autocannons, or "cannons" are defined by any gun firing a cartridge above .80 caliber (i.e., 20 mm), but does not apply to 40mm.
+Anything under .80 caliber is considered a machine gun.

 History

-In the late 19th century, Gatling guns and other externally powered types such as the Nordenfelt were often made in a variety of calibers, such as 0.5-inch and 1-inch.
+In the late 19th century, Gatling guns and other externally powered types such as the Nordenfelt gun and Gardner gun were often made in a variety of calibers, such as 0.5-inch and 1-inch.
 Due to their multiple barrels, overheating was not so much of an issue, but they were also quite heavy.

-When Maxim developed his recoil-powered machine gun using a single barrel, his first main design weighed a modest 26 pounds (11.8 kg) and fired a .45-inch rifle-caliber bullet from a 24-inch barrel.
+When Maxim developed his recoil-powered Maxim gun using a single barrel, his first main design weighed a modest 26 pounds (11.8 kg) and fired a .45-inch rifle-caliber bullet from a 24-inch barrel.
 A famous photo of Maxim showed him picking it up by its 15-pound tripod (6.8 kg) with one arm.
 It was similar to present-day medium machine guns, but it could not be fired for extended periods due to overheating.
 As a result, Maxim created a water jacket cooling system to enable it to fire for extended periods.
 However, this added significant weight, as did the change to more powerful rifle cartridges.

 There were thus two main types of heavy, rapid-fire weapons: the manually powered, multiple-barrel machine guns and the single-barrel Maxim guns.
-By the end of the 19th century, many new designs such as the M1895 Colt–Browning and Hotchkiss were developed, powered by gas operation or recoil operation.
+By the end of the 19th century, many new designs such as the M1895 Colt–Browning and Hotchkiss M1897 were developed, powered by gas operation or recoil operation.
 Also, rather than the heavy water jacket, new designs introduced other types of barrel cooling, such as barrel replacement, metal fins, heat sinks or some combination of these.